openstack-archive/tripleo-docs/doc/source/install/post_deployment/upgrade.rst

    Run the upgrade on specific nodes or groups of nodes.
 Repeat until all nodes are successfully upgraded.

+#. `openstack overcloud ceph-upgrade run`_ $OPTS. (optional)
+   Not necessary unless a TripleO managed Ceph cluster is deployed in the overcloud;
+   this step performs the upgrade of the Ceph cluster.

 #. `openstack overcloud upgrade converge`_ $OPTS.
    Finally run a heat stack update, unsetting any upgrade specific variables and leaving the heat stack in a healthy state for future updates.